Behodler/morgoth-dao/README.md

-# morgoth-dao
+# Morgoth Dao
 Controlling DAO for Behodler Liquidity Protocol

 # Nomenclature
 Morgoth is governed by roles.
-Each role is represented by a Minion from the Tolkien's Legendarium.
+Each role is represented by a Minion from Tolkien's Legendarium.
 Governance actions are encapsulated in abstractions called Powers.
 The actual contracts to be governed are called Domains.
 The implementation of the powers are contracts called PowerInvokers.
 Each PowerInvoker expects precisely one domain contract.
 Angband is the owner of all contracts.
 From Angband issues forth all actions.
+When a power invoker wishes to act on a domain, it must request temporary ownership from Angband for the duration of 1 transaction.

 Minions are assigned powers and accounts are mapped to minions.
 The accounts can be either externally owned or contracts.
 For instance, suppose minion Gothmog has powers "UPDATE_TOKEN" and "CONFIGURE_SCARCITY".
 Then suppose that Gothmog is assigned to Bob.
 This means Bob now has the power to update tokens and configure scarcity.
+The intent of Morgoth is that each minion is controlled by a DAO.

 # Steps to Govern
 If a user wishes to perform a governance action, they can write a powerInvoker that attempts to act according to a registered power.
 They then pass the invoker to Angband.
 Angband requests the power being invoked from the invoker and checks if msg.sender is mapped to a minion which can execute the power.
 If so, Angband transfers ownership of the domain contract to the invoker and calls invoke().
 After execution, Angband verifies that the invoker returned ownership of the domain contract to Angband.
 If not, all execution is reverted